Winter Solstice, December 21st

 For more information, have a look at ‘French Moments’ here:

 The Feast of St John is often described as being on the Summer Solstice, it isn’t by modern reckoning, but nor is December 25th the Winter Solstice.
 But they were celebrated as such by Christians, and the Solstice can be thought of as spread over 3 or 4 days (or more if taking into account Solstice Old style).
 The major events of the sun and the moon were linked into Christian theology and symbolism.
 Jesus, son of God, would clearly have arrived at the auspicious time of the Winter Solstice.
-His cousin, John the Baptist, came to tell the world about the coming of Jesus and so his birthday was exactly 6 months before the Summer Solstice.
+His cousin, John the Baptist, came to tell the world about the coming of Jesus and so his birthday was exactly 6 months before the Winter Solstice.

 St John is also special as most Saint’s Days are linked to the day of their death, but June 24th is the birthday of St John.
 His beheading by Herod is commemorated on 29th August.